manang/internet-drafts/draft-irtf-icnrg-mapme.md

                   V                                V
              original FIB                     TFIB section
 ~~~~~~~~~~
-{: #fig-tfib title="MAP-ME FIB/TFIB description"}
+{: #fig-tfib title="MAP-Me FIB/TFIB description"}

-# Algorithm description {#sec-algos}
+## Algorithm description {#sec-algos}

-## IU/IN transmission at producer
+### Producer attachment and face creation

 MAP-Me operations are triggered by producer mobility/handover events.
 At the
 producer end, a mobility event is followed by a layer-2 attachment and, at
 network layer, a change in the FIB.
 More precisely, a new face is created and
 activated upon attachment to a new PoA.

+### IU/IN transmission at producer

-This signal triggers the increase of
+The creation of a new face on the producer triggers the increase of MAP-Me
-MAP-Me sequence number and the transmission of an IU or IN for every served
+sequence number and the transmission of an IU or IN for every served prefix
-prefix carrying the updated sequence number.
+carrying the updated sequence number.

 To ensure reliable delivery of IUs, a timer is setup in the temporary section of
 the FIB entry (TFIB).
 If an acknowledgement of the IU/IN reception is not